ahmedpeer/AWSS3-Integration/AWSS3 Integration.md

 3. Update the dynamicclasspath.cfg file, which is available in the /properties directory of Sterling B2B Integrator installation directory to avoid conflict with other class files.

 4. Run setup.sh.

+## Integrate IBM Sterling B2B Integrator with AWS S3

+NOTE: Complete the following steps if you are using only Sterling B2B Integrator.

+1. Create a business process to fetch messages from a defined location and post to AWS S3 bucket using the AWSS3ClientService.
+For example, fetching files from a staging directory.
+Note: When you create the business process, you must provide secret key and access key of the related AWS user in the business process.
+Additionally, you must provide the filename and mailbox message ID in the business process.

+2. Execute the BP manually.

+3. Login to AWS Management Console - S3 Service to verify that the message/object is posted into the correct bucket.